Enhanced Numeric Data Categorization with cut

 Multiple Numeric Cut Points

-For multiple elements in the at argument, cut
+For multiple elements in the at argument, cut creates

 intervals based on the specified values: